Search for a course

-The Foundation takes it's name from two dogs - Noi & Star rescued from the island of Koh Tao, Thailand.
-On this island there is no RSPCA, no PDSA, no animal's shelters, no sanctuaries, no medical care of any kind for the animal population.
-Ravaged by mange, hungry and often abused, many of them don't survive.
+On the island of Koh Tao, Thailand, there is no RSPCA, no PDSA, no animal shelters, no sanctuaries, no medical care of any kind for the animal population.
+Ravaged by mange, hungry and often abused, many of them don’t survive.
 With your help we can change this.
 Volunteers required.

 Is devoted to the needs of wild, domesticated and endangered species throughout the Asian continent.
 The AAF works to better the lives of all animals in Asia as well as to end cruelty & restore respect for animals in Asia.